larvit/larvituser-api/README.md

 db.setup({'db': 'options'});	// See https://github.com/larvit/larvitdb for details

 userApi	= new UserApi({
-	'db':	require('larvitdb'),	// Must be a configured database instance 'appOptions':	{},	// Will be passed directly to larvitbase.
+	'db':	db,	// Must be a configured database instance 'appOptions':	{},	// Will be passed directly to larvitbase.
 For more info see: https://github.com/larvit/larvitbase 'intercom':	undefined,	// Or instance of larvitamintercom.
 For more info see: https://github.com/larvit/larvitamintercom 'mode':	undefined,	// DataWriter mode, see larvituser for more info: https://github.com/larvit/larvituser });

 userApi.start(function (err) {
-	if (err) throw errr;
+	if (err) throw err;
 	console.log('API up and running!');
 });
 ```